Nathanael West: Author

 Although West had been working on his writing since college, it was not until his quiet night job at the hotel that he found the time to put his novel together.
-It was then that West wrote what would eventually become Miss Lonelyhearts (1933).
+It was then that he wrote what became Miss Lonelyhearts (1933).
 Maxim Lieber served as his literary agent in 1933.
-In 1931, however, two years before he completed Miss Lonelyhearts, West published The Dream Life of Balso Snell, a novel that he had conceived of in college.
+In 1931, however, two years before he completed Miss Lonelyhearts, West published The Dream Life of Balso Snell, a novel that he started in college.
 By then, West was within a group of writers working in and around New York City that included William Carlos Williams and Dashiell Hammett.

-In 1933, West bought a farm in eastern Pennsylvania but soon got a job as a contract scriptwriter for Columbia Pictures and moved to Hollywood.
-He published a third novel, A Cool Million, in 1934.
+In 1933, West bought a farm in eastern Pennsylvania, but he soon got a job as a contract scriptwriter for Columbia Pictures and moved to Hollywood.
+He published a A Cool Million in 1934.
 None of West's three works sold well, earning him less than $800, so he spent the mid-1930s in financial difficulty, sporadically collaborating on screenplays.
 Many of the films he worked on were B movies, such as Five Came Back (1939).
-It was at this time that West wrote The Day of the Locust.
+It was at this time that he wrote The Day of the Locust.
 He took many of the settings and minor characters of his novel directly from his experience living in a hotel on Hollywood Boulevard.

 In November 1939, West was hired as a screenwriter by RKO Radio Pictures, where he collaborated with Boris Ingster on a film adaptation of the novel Before the Fact (1932) by Francis Iles.
 West and Ingster wrote the screenplay in seven weeks, with West focusing on characterization and dialogue and Ingster focusing on the narrative structure.

 RKO assigned the film, eventually released as Suspicion (1941), to Alfred Hitchcock; but Hitchcock already had his own, substantially different, screenplay.
 Hitchcock's screenplay was written by Samson Raphaelson, Joan Harrison (Hitchcock's secretary), and Alma Reville (Hitchcock's wife).
 West and Ingster's screenplay was abandoned, but the text can be found in the Library of America's edition of West's collected works.